Skip to main content

 DESCRIPTION

-An abrupt loss of kidney function, defined as one of the following (1):
+An abrupt loss of kidney function, acute kidney injury (AKI) defined as (1):

 • Increase in serum creatinine (SCr) of ≥0.3 mg/dL within 48 hours